-Sometimes children are believed to have deficiencies of certain minerals, diagnosed on the basis of analysis of samples of hair from their scalp, or from the results of “vega testing”.
-The Dunedin study showed no relationship between hair zinc levels and symptoms (McGee, Williams, Anderson et al 1990).
+Sometimes children are believed to have deficiencies of certain minerals, diagnosed on the basis of an analysis of samples of hair from their scalp, or from the results of “vega testing”.
+The Dunedin study showed no relationship between hair zinc levels and symptoms (McGee, Williams, Anderson, et al 1990).

 Parents embark on alternative programs for the management of ADHD in their children for a number of reasons.
 In deciding to undertake a particular intervention strategy, they may be responding to conscious emotions including guilt and frustration, and the feeling that they should actively be doing something for the child.
 They may conclude that at worst these alternative interventions will not do any harm, and at best they may help the child.